|

 Photograph Collection, undated

-4 b&w photo prints and 4 copy negatives
+4 B/W photo prints and 4 copy negatives

-Is comprised of photographs of trains and scenes of railway stations and
+of trains and scenes of railway stations and images of Fort Worth and Denver

-images of Fort Worth and Denver Railroad promotional material from near Amarillo, Texas.
+Railroad promotional material from near Amarillo, Texas.

-The Fort Worth and Denver Railway Company was chartered in 1873 as the Fort Worth and
+The Fort Worth and Denver Railway Company was chartered in 1873 as the Fort

-became president of the company.
-As the first rail line to penetrate Northwest Texas, the
+Grenville M. Dodge became president of the company.
+As the first rail line to

-Fort Worth and Denver greatly influenced the areas growth.
-It actively promoted the
+penetrate Northwest Texas, the Fort Worth and Denver greatly influenced the

-growth of towns and farming to increase traffic for the line.
-The railway merged with the
+traffic for the line.
+The railway merged with the Burlington Northern in 1982

-Burlington Northern in 1982 and in 1989 most of the line was abandoned in favor of
+and in 1989 most of the line was abandoned in favor of trackage rights over the

-trackage rights over the Santa Fe.
+Santa Fe.

 Foster, Paul